 If vertebrate animals have been identified on page 2 of the application, justify their use, state the species, strains, ages, and numbers of animals involved.
 Describe procedures for adequate maintenance and veterinary care of any animals.
 Describe procedures to avoid unnecessary discomfort, pain, or injury to the animals, such as surgical anesthesia, post-trauma analgesia, tranquilizing drugs, and comfortable restraining devices.
-Provide evidence of Animal Welfare Assurance.
+Provide evidence of Animal Welfare Assurance from your institutions Animal Care Committee must be submitted with your application.